What to Do If You Have Recently Been Diagnosed with Pancreatic Cancer

 - Learn the tumor location, type, and stage.
 Understanding these aspects of your disease will impact your treatment plan.
 For more information on pancreatic cancer staging, visit our Stages page.

 - Obtain genetic testing through blood or saliva samples.
 All newly diagnosed pancreatic cancer patients should have genetic testing to determine if they have certain inherited genetic mutations, regardless of family history.
 This information may guide your treatment plan and can be helpful to family members.
 Genetic testing is now considered part of the standard care for pancreatic cancer and a genetic counselor can help you make sure it is covered as part of your treatment.
-Visit our genetic testing pages to learn more about how to get tested.
+Our genetic testing pages have more information about how to get tested.

 - If you can, bring a friend or family member with you to your appointments.
 Two people listening, absorbing, taking notes, and asking questions are better than one, especially when so much information is being shared.
 It’s especially helpful to create a list of all questions prior to your doctor appointment.
 Remember that there are no dumb questions!